deepakkumar1111/AVAX-Mod-2/README.md

-# Hyper SDK Custom VM
+# Hyper SDK Using Custom VM

 ## Description
-Setting up and running a HyperChain using the Avalanche network.
-This project provides a simple and straightforward process to initialize, configure, and interact with your own HyperChain.
+Deploying and managing a HyperChain on the Avalanche network is streamlined with this project.
+It offers an easy-to-follow approach for launching, configuring, and operating your personal HyperChain.

 ## Getting Started